Old update notifications

 Pre-2010 updates to the muscle strain and pain tutorial

 This is a listing of updates made to the muscle strain and pain tutorial prior to 2010.
 They are provided for historical interest only, and as a “paper trail” demonstrating how the documents have been maintained.
 All newer updates are listed in the tutorial itself.
 Note: most of the links to specific locations within the muscle strain and pain tutorial will not work, as they are from obsolete editions.

-— Added a small new section about Traumeel, a popular but questionable remedy that I often get asked about.
-See the section, “Don’t bother with Traumeel either,” or the free article, Does Arnica Cream Work for Pain?.
+2009 — Added a small new section about Traumeel, a popular but questionable remedy that I often get asked about.
+See the section, “Don’t bother with Traumeel either,” or the free article, Does Arnica Gel Work for Pain?.

-— It’s been a long time since the last update to this tutorial!
+2008 — It’s been a long time since the last update to this tutorial!
 It doesn’t get much love, because muscle strain is actually pretty straightforward compared to the other subjects I write about.
 Most of the complexity of treating muscle strain concerns its interactions with trigger points, and that is what this update is about!
 I recently published a (free) article about a serious shoulder injury I suffered (not a strain, but same difference) which became even more seriously complicated by the formation of trigger points.
 I’ve integrated some of these ideas, and a nice new graph, into the muscle strain tutorial in the section, “Muscle strains that don’t heal have usually been hijacked by trigger points”.
-You can also read the story of my own injury, Into the Fire: Trigger point pain as a major injury complication, and how I finally “miraculously” healed from a serious and stubborn shoulder injury by untying the muscle knots.
+You can also read the story of my own injury, Muscle Pain as an Injury Complication: The story of how I finally “miraculously” recovered from the pain of a serious shoulder injury, long after the injury itself had healed.

 2008 — Introduced special offer: all muscle strain and pain tutorial customers now receive a second, companion tutorial at no charge, Trigger Points & Myofascial Pain Syndrome This is a really great deal, and a valuable extension to this tutorial.